jrfnl/clearPHP/_rules/good-practices/no-duplicate-key.md

 ### Rule Details

-This rule require that every `array()` call has unique keys.
+This rule requires that every `array()` call has unique keys.
 The following is wrong.

 {% highlight php %}
 <?php